-If you go with your insurer’s recommended firm of legal providers, you don’t get Digby Brown - and that does matter.
+If you go with your insurer’s recommended firm of legal providers for your car accident claim, you don’t get Digby Brown - and that does matter.

 One previous client learned the difference first-hand.
 He was sitting at set of traffic lights when he was hit by a distracted driver who failed to stop.
 Our client suffered serious whiplash which evolved to become more painful and impacted his daily life.
 His insurer offered him just £2,000 in compensation but after Digby Brown got involved the case settled for more than £26,000 – more than 13 times what the insurer offered.

-You can either call us or fill in an enquiry form and ask that someone calls you back.
+You can either call us or fill in an enquiry form and ask that someone calls you back for legal advice.
 (Remember, we never cold call, so if someone pretends to be from Digby Brown when you have never contacted us before - they are lying).
 We are open seven days a week, 8am to 8pm Monday to Friday and 12pm to 4pm at the weekends.

 Digby Brown is a law firm which deals almost exclusively with personal injury compensation and therefore has many specialist departments which are dedicated to specific accident circumstances, types of injury or location.

-Simply put, if your accident was in the Highlands and you live in Aviemore, then our Inverness office is probably the best place for you to seek some initial advice.
+Simply put, we try and match you with a car accident solicitor near you.
+If your car accident was in the Highlands and you live in Aviemore, then our Inverness office is probably the best place for you to seek some initial advice.
 It is ultimately your choice and you can always let us know if you’d rather be helped from another office.

 On the other hand, we have specialised departments which help with serious injuries or car accidents abroad.
 These departments are dedicated units which concentrate our learning and understanding of the vagaries of an accident and injury and are better suited to helping you.

-Once we understand what has happened we can then instruct the best person in Digby Brown to deal with your case.
+Once we understand what has happened we can then instruct the best solicitor in Digby Brown to deal with your case.